What is Trading 212

 What is missing from the platform?

 However, the main thing that is missing is more information on the stocks, we only get basic information such as what exchange they are trading and profit/loss over certain periods such as 1 week, 1 month, 1 year, etc.

-I’m sure these changes will come in time though but for now, I’ve been using sites such as https://seekingalpha.com/ to garner as many details as I can about a company before investing my hard earned money, as you should too.
+I’m sure these changes will come in time though but for now, I’ve been using sites such as Seeking Alpha to garner as many details as I can about a company before investing my hard earned money, as you should too.

 One thing I will mention is if you are a foreign investor then please check your local taxation laws.
 For me being in the UK, we are subject to a 15% tax on dividends from US companies.

 The best time to plant a tree was 20 years ago.
 The second best time is now.